-Of blood, tears, etc., from c.
+By Middle English in the general sense of "a copious supply bestowed": Of blood, tears, etc., from c.
 1400.
 Of meteors from 1835.
-Sense of "bath in which water is poured from above" first recorded 1851 (short for shower-bath, itself attested from 1803).
-Meaning "large number of gifts bestowed on a bride" (1904, American English colloquial) later was extended to the party at which it happens (1926).
-Shower curtain attested from 1914.
+Sense of "bath in which water is poured from above" is recorded by 1851 (short for shower-bath, itself attested from 1803).
+The meaning "large number of gifts bestowed on a bride" (1904, American English colloquial) later was extended to the party at which it happens (1926).
+Shower-curtain is attested from 1914.

-1570s, "come down in showers;" 1580s, "to discharge a shower," from shower (n.1).
-Intransitive sense from 1930.
+1570s, "come down in showers;" 1580s, "to discharge a shower on; wet copiously with or as with liquid sprayed," from shower (n.1).
+Intransitive sense of "take a shower" is by 1930.
 Related: Showered; showering.

 "one who or that which shows or exhibits," Middle English sheuer "watchman, overseer" (senses now obsolete), later "revealer, interpreter, one who points out or exhibits" (c.
 1300), from Old English sceawere "spectator, watcher; mirror," agent noun; see show (v.), also for the sense evolution.